50 Degrees North's Recommended Nordic Winter Tour Packing List

 - For autumn and spring travel, rain trousers – waterproof and breathable material

-- Make sure they have tried on their woolen undergarments before they arrive.
+- Make sure they have tried on their woollen undergarments before they arrive.
 Children find some materials very itchy and uncomfortable.
 It is critical that they have at least one full thermal outfit that they are happy to wear.
 You can wash these out each night as accommodation is generally very toasty and good for drying.
+There is often a drying cupboard.

 - The same goes with a good woollen hat - go with the finest wool you can find.